The structure of exceptional sequences on toric varieties of Picard rank two: Introduction

 \subsection{Exceptional sequences of line bundles on toric varieties of Picard rank two}

-From now on we solely consider exceptional sequences of line bundles on smooth projective toric varieties of Picard rank $2$, the easiest examples apart from $\PP^n$ for toric varieties $X(\Sigma)$ with splitting fan $\Sigma$.
-The basic invariant of $X$ is
+From now on we solely consider exceptional sequences of line bundles on smooth projective toric varieties of Picard rank $2$, the easiest examples { after $\PP^{d}$ among toric varieties $X=\toric(\Sigma)$ with splitting fan $\Sigma$.} The basic invariant of $X$ is